Blockchain & Crypto Fraud Attorney

 The losses from BEC/EAC wire fraud are large and continue to have a major impact on businesses, and the impact on individuals can be devastating.
 Overall losses have increased each year from $1.29 billion in 2018 to a staggering $1.86 billion in 2020.

 Real estate is a particularly high-risk sector for BEC/EAC wire fraud.
-In 2020, 13,638 people were victims of wire fraud in the real estate and rental sectors, with losses in excess of $213 million, according to the FBI.
+In 2020, 13,638 people were victims of wire fraud in the real estate and rental sectors, with losses more than $213 million, according to the FBI.
 With wire fraud in the real estate sector, the bad actors often assume the identities of real estate agents, escrow officers, or closing attorneys, to encourage victims to wire funds to the criminal’s bank account.

 If you or your company is the victim of wire transfer fraud, we would be happy to help.